Mikkomario/Utopia-Scala/Ambassador/README.md

 ## Main Features
 Includes all server-side features for proper OAuth with 3rd party systems (except account creation).
 This includes:
-- Full database structure and interface for service-specifications, authentication tokens and authentication attempts
+- Full database structure and interface for service specifications, authentication tokens and authentication attempts
 - Tracks authentication requirements for each task and targets authentication for individual tasks at a time
   - Supports alternative scopes for tasks (i.e, when any of a set of scopes is able to perform some task)